cognilabz/cognisecrets/README.md

 - External Secrets requires an external secret backend.
 - Sealed Secrets encrypts secrets, but does not help composing or reusing them.

-CogniSecrets fills this gap by allowing applications to consume secrets from one or multiple encrypted source secrets while keeping everything Kubernetes-native.
+CogniSecrets fills this gap by allowing applications to consume Secrets derived from one or multiple encrypted SealedSecret manifests while keeping everything Kubernetes-native.

 ### Features